 In the fall of 1976, a center was established by NACC that eventually included an Adult Basic Education program.
 At that time, 10 classes were offered.
-By the summer of 1986, approximately 50 freshman and sophomore classes were being offered and four junior and senior-level classes (in elementary education) were being offered through an arrangement with Arkansas State University.
-Continued growth helped move the local higher education classes from the public school and into the former Twin Lakes Baptist Church on East Ninth Street.
+By the summer of 1986, approximately 50 freshman and sophomore classes were being offered and four junior and senior-level classes public school and into the former Twin Lakes Baptist Church on East Ninth Street.
 When that move was accomplished in 1984, the Mountain Home center became a satellite campus of NACC.